 If you are looking for a beautiful relaxed place then Lake Bunyonyi offers just that.
-Lake Bunyonyi (literally translated as “Place of many little birds”) is a fresh water body located in South-western corner of Uganda on the border with Rwanda.
+Lake Bunyonyi (literally translated as “Place of many little birds”) is a fresh water body located in South-western corner of Uganda near the border with Rwanda.
 The lake is thought to be Africa’s 2nd deepest lake after Tanganyika and one of the few lakes said to be Bilharzia free.
 You can request to add a visit to Lake Bunyonyi on your Uganda safari itinerary.

 Lake Bunyonyi is surrounded by beautiful terraced hills.
 These hills are terraced by the local Bakiga tribe living in this area as they carry out cultivation on subsistence level offering beautiful scenery.
 Lake Bunyonyi is loved by both local and international tourists and a recommended place to visit if you love water, culture, beautiful countryside scenery and relaxing moments.

 The lake hosts 29 Islands some of which are uninhabited and others are inhabited by locals and tourist facilities.
 The Islands with a rich history include; Akampene (Punishment Island), Sharps Island and Bucuranuka (Upside down).
 Below is brief history of some of the Islands;